 National student learning assessment system: Schools currently suffer from the absence of a system to track learning outcomes by subject on a student basis, link data to past performance and to school/class inputs, and monitor quality.
 Furthermore, examinations are not yet aligned to the competency-based approach.

 Early grade core learning outcomes benchmarks: Teachers’ and parents’lack of involvement in monitoring pupils’ progress and weaknesses hinders the provision of timely remedial measures.

+School Management Capacities: While management training programmes for primary school heads has been initiated (with 875 graduating in September, 2016 with the Certificate in Educational Leadership and Management, through ADEM); large numbers of primary and secondary school heads continue to lack school leadership and management training.

 Adult Education